If l had a pound for every person that has asked me that question over the last 30 years "I would be a millionaire Rodney".

 Enter my new world order for men's hairdressing: quality cuts at a reasonable price in a reasonable time with a welcoming smile… and a complimentary cuppa!

-So, in the summer of 1987 on a shoestring budget and lots of hard graft, l finally opened the doors to Fish Hairdressing 30 D’Arblay Street, Soho , London!
+In the summer of 1987 on a shoestring budget and lots of hard graft, I finally opened the doors to Fish Hairdressing 30 D’Arblay Street, Soho, London.

 Thanks for listening and keep on styling.